vndee/redis-data-structures/docs/lru_cache.md

 | `get_lru_order` | $O(n)$ | $O(n)$ | Get items in LRU order | `LRANGE` |

 where:
-- n is the number of items in the cache
+- $n$ is the number of items in the cache

 ## Basic Usage